Overdose-Digital/magento2-core-module/README.md

 In order to add some sources to Content-Security-Policy / Content-Security-Policy-Report-Only header:

 - `Stores > Settings > Configuration > Security > Content Security Policy > Custom CSP` section.
-- `Source Url` field : to add URL, comma separated if same directives will be using for few sources.
+- `Source Url` field : to add URL, comma separated or from new line if same directives will be using for few sources.
 - `Directives` field : multiselect for pick up proper restriction directives per URL

 ## Configurations